How to Lay Ceramic Floor Tiles Over Floorboards

 Step 4: Choose your ceramic floor tiles

 Once you’ve prepared and primed your floorboard surface, you can lay floor tiles on them.
-Now you’re ready to go out and choose ceramic tiles in Perth of your liking.
+Now you’re ready to go out and choose ceramic tiles of your liking.

-For premium quality ceramic tiles in Perth, look no further than us here at Ross’s Discount Home Centre.
-We’re Perth’s largest stockist of ceramic floor tiles, and our tiles are available in a range of textured and non-textured finish options and in a variety of styles for you to choose.
+For premium-quality ceramic tiles in Perth, look no further than us here at Ross’s Discount Home Centre.
+We’re Perth’s largest stockist of ceramic floor tiles, and our floor tiles are available in a range of textured and non-textured finish options and in a variety of styles for you to choose from.
 Regardless of what style or look you’re trying to create, you’re sure to find a suitable ceramic floor tile with us.